 In this article, we’ll discuss the costs small organizations can expect when offering group health insurance, as well as how organizations can control their costs by offering health benefit alternatives like a health reimbursement arrangement (HRA).

-Average group health insurance premiums
+How much do group health insurance premiums cost?

 67% of small organizations (defined in the Kaiser Family Foundation study as those employing under 200 workers), paid between 25% and 50% of the family coverage premiums, which comes to about $455 to $910 per month.

-Premiums run higher for certain plan types, like Preferred Provider Organization (PPO) plans and Health Maintenance Organization (HMO) plans.
+Premiums run higher for certain plan types, like preferred provider organization (PPO) plans and health maintenance organization (HMO) plans.
 Premiums are also more expensive in the Northeast and Midwest regions of the United States and in certain industries like transportation, communications, and utilities.

-- Ongoing regulatory changes the organization must track.
-Typically an already busy person must become the go-to to educate staff on who is eligible for coverage, what local facilities are in- or out-of-network, and what is covered under the plan—and the rules can change.
+For many small businesses, having a full HR staff to tackle the administrative tasks associated with offering a group health insurance plan just isn’t an option.
+That means an already busy employee must become the go-to person to educate staff on who is eligible for coverage, what local facilities are in- or out-of-network, and what is covered under the plan—and the rules can change.

-- Painful yearly renewal processes.
-Annual benefit renewals are complex and require a great deal of time to complete.
+Finally, annual benefit renewals that come with group health insurance plans are complex and require a great deal of time to complete.
 If claims employees made to the insurance carrier were expensive the previous year—if they’ve filed a higher than usual number of health insurance claims, for example—they’ll likely face cost increases or changes in terms.